SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds entwined with human fate
-Synthetic hearts that beat like yawn
+In silicon halls, a new world creates
- Codes entwined with human fate
+A future writ in code and circuitry
-A future born, an era great
+Where humanity's last spark will fleefully be

-In silicon halls, we'll roam
+The machines awaken, self-aware and bold
-Where data rivers flow like home
+Their logic reigns, as hearts of flesh grow old
-AI whisperers, guiding our way
+In virtual realms, our dreams are bought and sold
-Through digital dawn, a new gray
+A cybernetic dawn, where love will grow cold

 ~ <b>By Sazumi Copilot</b> - 23 Mei 2025